Readit News logoReadit News

 Erwin commented on First glimpse inside burnt scroll after 2k years bbc.co.uk/news/articles/c... · Posted by u/goodcanadian

-NaOH · 7 months ago
+NaOH · a year ago

 Additional backstory: